CAR RENTAL IN TENERIFE

 “Size does matter” – don't necessarily go for the smallest model

-Fuel in the Canary Islands is – compared to Northern Europe – relatively cheap.
-That is not to say that some car rental companies do not try to make a profit and make you pay in advance for a full tank that you can return empty.
-If you fill it up yourself, it comes out much cheaper.
+The petrol on the Canary Islands is - compared to Northern Europe - relatively cheap.
+However, this doesn't mean that some car rental companies don't try to make a profit by making you pay in advance for a full tank that you're allowed to 'empty'.
+If you refuel yourself, you'll actually end up saving money.

 You might have considered renting a car and 'do' all the islands during your holiday by means of ferry.
 I am sorry to dissapoint you, but unfortunately it is currently not allowed to take rental cars off the island where you rent it.

-This will also be specifically stated in the rental contract: you are not insured if you take the car to another island.
-Not every rental company has a depot on every island, and if there is a problem with the car, you will have to pay the expenses to get the car back to the island where you rented it.
+This will also be specifically mentioned in the rental contract (in other words, you're not insured if you take the car to another island).
+Not every rental company has a depot on every island, and if there's a problem with the car, it can become an expensive affair.

-Apart from that, the cost of transferring a car by ferry – for non-residents – is about the same as 2 days car rental.
-So it makes more sense to rent a car on each island separately.
-Or you could consider island hopping by plane.
-The local airlines such as Binter Canarias quite affordable, so that is also an option.
+Besides that, transferring a car – for non-residents – costs about the same as renting a car for 2 days.
+Therefore, it makes more sense to rent a car separately on each island.
+Or even consider island hopping by plane.
+Local airlines like Binter Canarias often offer competitively priced tickets for flying from island to island, so that's also an option.

-This ominous headline is not so much about the theft of the car itself, but rather its contents.
-The chance that a rental car is stolen is virtually nil.
-Most rental cars have a GPS tracker and a potential car thief will not get far with the car.
+This ominous heading concerns not so much the theft of the car itself, but rather its contents.
+The likelihood of a rental car being stolen is virtually nil.
+Most rental cars have a GPS tracker, so a thief won't get far with the car.

-For example, you are driving around on the island, and decide to stop at a beautiful quiet panorama point.
-No one around, apart from a few other tourists making pictures of the scenery.
+For instance, you're enjoying a lovely drive around the island and decide to stop at a beautiful viewpoint.
+There's no one else around, except perhaps a few other cars with tourists who also want to take a photo.
 Nothing suspicious to see.
-Eagerly, you jump out of the car, camera in hand to take the ultimate holiday snapshot.
-When you get back to the car, your bag is gone!
+Without thinking twice, you hop out of the car, camera in hand, to capture the ultimate vacation snapshot.
+Upon returning to the car, your bag is gone!
 With your wallet, driver's license, passport.
-What to do?
-On the FAQ page (click here) you can read what to do if this happens.
-But it is better to be safe than sorry, so always pay attention and keep valuables in sight!
+There you are.
+On the FAQ page (click here), you can read what to do if it happens.
+But prevention is better than cure, so always stay alert!